ncss-tech/soil-range-in-characteristics/readme.md

 # References

-See reference folder listed above in this GitHub page to access most of these papers
+See [reference folder of this GitHub page](https://github.com/ncss-tech/soil-range-in-characteristics/tree/master/references) to access most of these papers

 https://casoilresource.lawr.ucdavis.edu/wiki/Low-rv-high